 Read Also: Complete Guide To HDB Housing Grants In Singapore For Different Types Of Flats

 Most flat buyers are told to apply for their HDB loan eligibility (HLE) letter before they start their property search.
 In some ways, this could lead to an anchoring bias.
-And they may end up basing their selection on the maximum loan they can borrow instead of looking from an affordability perspective.
+And they may end up basing their selection on the maximum loan they can borrow, rather than considering an affordability perspective.

-Hence, by starting with the 3-3-5 affordability test, we can have a more prudent assessment and not worry about overfinancing our property purchase, as we have a larger buffer against unforeseen circumstances (such as interest rate hikes or job losses).
+Hence, by starting with the 3-3-5 affordability test, we can make a more prudent assessment and avoid overfinancing our property purchase, as we have a larger buffer against unforeseen circumstances (such as interest rate hikes or job losses).

 Read Also: Beginners’ Guide To HDB Loan Eligibility Letter (HLE) And How To Apply For It